Identified (UFO)

-"Identified" is the pilot and first episode of UFO, a 1970 British television science fiction series about an alien invasion of Earth.
-The screenplay was written by Gerry Anderson, Sylvia Anderson and Tony Barwick; the director was Gerry Anderson.
-The episode was filmed between 28 April and 12 May 1969, and aired on ATV Midlands on 16 September 1970.
+"Identified" is the first episode of UFO, a 1970 British science fiction television series about an alien invasion of Earth.
+It was written by Gerry Anderson, Sylvia Anderson and Tony Barwick, and directed by Gerry Anderson.
+Filmed between 28 April and 12 May 1969, it was first broadcast on 14 September 1970 in Canada, and 16 September 1970 in the UK.

-The series was created by Gerry and Sylvia Anderson with Reg Hill, and produced by the Andersons and Lew Grade's Century 21 Productions for Grade's ITC Entertainment company.
+The series was created by the Andersons with Reg Hill, and produced by the Andersons' company Century 21 Productions for Grade's ITC Entertainment.

 Plot

 In 1970, two women and a man come across a UFO that has landed in a wood.
-The man, Peter Carlin (Peter Gordeno), starts filming the craft but the trio are fired upon by the alien occupants.
+The man, Peter Carlin (Peter Gordeno), starts filming the craft, but the trio are fired upon by the alien occupants.
 One of the women is killed, Carlin is shot and injured while the third, Carlin's sister, is abducted.

 Imagine a dying planet in some distant corner of the universe.
 Its natural resources exhausted.
 Its inhabitants sterile.
 Doomed to extinction.
 A situation we may one day find ourselves in, gentlemen.
 So they discover Earth.
 Abundant, fertile.
 Able to satisfy their needs.
 They look upon us not with animosity, but callousness.
 As we look upon our animals that we depend on for food.
 Yes, it appears they are driven by circumstance across a billion miles of space, driven on by the greatest force in the universe – survival.